 on the community’s ability to attract future investment and/or leverage additional grant funding to address changes/challenges the community faces.

-Next Steps: In 250 words or less, describe the next steps the community will take following the conclusion of the planning activity (e.g. additional grant funds sought and sources, implementation, project construction, etc.).
+Next Steps: Describe the next steps the community will take following the conclusion of the planning activity (e.g. additional grant funds sought and sources, implementation, project construction, etc.).

-Community Support: In 100 words or less, indicate the community’s support for the planning project.
+Community Support: Indicate the community’s support for the planning project.
 Attach any copies of letters expressing community support for the proposed planning project at the end of the application.

-Need for Financial Assistance: In 100 words or less, describe the need for financial assistance to complete the planning project.
+Need for Financial Assistance: Describe the need for financial assistance to complete the planning project.

-Capacity: In 100 words or less, describe the fiscal capacity of the applicant to meet the grant conditions required by the Department including, but not limited to, managing the planning project and utilizing generally accepted accounting principles.
+Capacity: Describe the fiscal capacity of the applicant to meet the grant conditions required by Commerce including, but not limited to, managing the planning project and utilizing generally accepted accounting principles.

 Exhibit I